 Decreases Chances of Business Failure

 According to the U.S. Bureau of Labor Statistics, around 20 percent of businesses fail during their first year.
 This increases to 50 percent after operating for five years.
-Nevertheless, entrepreneurs don’t need statistics to know the first few years of owning your own company are incredibly difficult.
-The whole concept of a mastermind is to tap into the strength of a group.
+Nevertheless, those with the entrepreneurial spirit don’t need statistics to know the first few years of owning your own company are incredibly difficult.
+The whole concept of a mastermind group for entrepreneurs is to tap into the strength of a group network.
 Think about it this way: Imagine brainstorming a serious issue plaguing your company.
-When you’re a part of a mastermind, your problem solving capabilities instantly get 10x’ed.
+When you’re a part of a mastermind, your problem-solving capabilities instantly get 10x’ed.
 This happens because there’s a team supporting you.
 By offering great feedback, suggestions, solutions, and their own experience with the issue, solving what’s hurting the business becomes clearer.

 Increases Goal Achievement